+Bluetooth is universal for short-range wireless voice and data communication.
 It is a Wireless Personal Area Network (WPAN) technology and is used for exchanging data over smaller distances.
 This technology was invented by Ericson in 1994.
-It operates in the unlicensed, industrial, scientific and medical (ISM) band at 2.4 GHz to 2.485 GHz.
+It operates in the unlicensed, industrial, scientific, and medical (ISM) band from 2.4 GHz to 2.485 GHz.
 Maximum devices that can be connected at the same time are 7.
-Bluetooth ranges upto 10 meters.
-It provides data rates upto 1 Mbps or 3 Mbps depending upon the version.
-The spreading technique which it uses is FHSS (Frequency hopping spread spectrum).
-A bluetooth network is called piconet and a collection of interconnected piconets is called scatternet.
+Bluetooth ranges up to 10 meters.
+It provides data rates up to 1 Mbps or 3 Mbps depending upon the version.
+The spreading technique that it uses is FHSS (Frequency-hopping spread spectrum).
+A Bluetooth network is called a piconet and a collection of interconnected piconets is called scatternet.

 1. Piconet 2.
 Scatternet

-Piconet is a type of bluetooth network that contains one primary node called master node and seven active secondary nodes called slave nodes.
-Thus, we can say that there are total of 8 active nodes which are present at a distance of 10 metres.
-The communication between the primary and secondary node can be one-to-one or one-to-many.
+Piconet is a type of Bluetooth network that contains one primary node called the master node and seven active secondary nodes called slave nodes.
+Thus, we can say that there is a total of 8 active nodes which are present at a distance of 10 meters.
+The communication between the primary and secondary nodes can be one-to-one or one-to-many.
 Possible communication is only between the master and slave; Slave-slave communication is not possible.
-It also have 255 parked nodes, these are secondary nodes and cannot take participation in communication unless it get converted to the active state.
+It also has 255 parked nodes, these are secondary nodes and cannot take participation in communication unless it gets converted to the active state.

 It is formed by using various piconets.
-A slave that is present in one piconet can be act as master or we can say primary in other piconet.
-This kind of node can receive message from master in one piconet and deliver the message to its slave into the other piconet where it is acting as a slave.
-This type of node is refer as bridge node.
-A station cannot be master in two piconets.
+A slave that is present in one piconet can act as master or we can say primary in another piconet.
+This kind of node can receive a message from a master in one piconet and deliver the message to its slave in the other piconet where it is acting as a master.
+This type of node is referred to as a bridge node.
+A station cannot be mastered in two piconets.

 Bluetooth protocol stack:

-It is short for Service Discovery Protocol.
-It allows to discover the services available on another bluetooth enabled device.
+- Service Discovery Protocol (SDP) layer: It is short for Service Discovery Protocol.
+It allows discovering the services available on another Bluetooth-enabled device.